hablatraining/git-learning/README.md

 cd ~/projects
 git clone https://github.com/eruizalo/git-learning.git
 cd git-learning
-# How can I see where I cloned this repo?
+# How can I see from where I cloned this repo?
 git remote
 # Let's see a bit more
 git remote show origin